terrelsa13/MUMC/README.md

 Start with a generic Filter Statement:
 * Delete media items Played/Created at least Part #1 days ago with a played count Part #2 Part #3.

-  - Filling in the blanks for the generic media items _played_ Filter Statement above:
+  - Example #1: Filling in the blanks for a generic media items _played_ Filter Statement:
     - Part #1 - 60
     - Part #2 - >=
     - Part #3 - 1
       - Delete media items _played_ at least **60** days ago with a played count **>=** **1**.

-  - Filling in the blanks for the generic media items _created_ Filter Statement above using different values:
+  - Example #2: Filling in the blanks for a generic media items _created_ Filter Statement:
     - Part #1 - 3650
     - Part #2 - <
     - Part #3 - 0
       - Delete media items _created_ at least **3650** days ago with a played count **<** **0**.
-## Step 3: Build A Filter Statement For A Specific Media Type (i.e. movies, episodes, etc...).
-### Objective - Show you how to build Filter Statements for specific media types.
+## Step 3: Building Filter Statements for specific media types.

 * Delete movies played at least **22** days ago with a played count **>=** **1**.
   - movie_played_days=22